flipperdevices/flipperzero-ufbt/README.md

 uFBT is a cross-platform tool for building applications for [Flipper Zero](https://flipperzero.one/).
 It is a simplified version of [Flipper Build Tool (FBT)](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md).

-uFBT enables basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware, creating VSCode development configurations.
+uFBT enables basic development tasks for Flipper Zero, such as building and debugging applications, flashing firmware, creating VSCode development configurations.
 It uses prebuilt binaries and libraries, so you don't need to build [the whole firmware](https://github.com/flipperdevices/flipperzero-firmware) to compile and debug your application for Flipper.

 ## Installation

 - **Linux & macOS**: `python3 -m pip install --upgrade ufbt`
 - **Windows**: `py -m pip install --upgrade ufbt`

 uFBT uses your system's Python for running bootstrap code.
-Minimal supported Python version is 3.8.

-When running actual build tasks, uFBT will download and use its own Python binaries and a toolchain for your platform.
+Minimal supported version is **Python 3.8**.
+For executing actual build tasks, uFBT will download and use its own Python binaries and a toolchain built for your platform.

-On first run, uFBT will download and install required SDK components from `dev` branch of official firmware.
+On first run, uFBT will download and install required SDK components from `release` update channel of official firmware.
 For more information on how to switch to a different version of the SDK, see [Managing the SDK](#managing-the-sdk) section.

 ## Usage